tensorflow/tfrc/FAQ.md

 -   [Stack Overflow](https://stackoverflow.com/questions/tagged/google-cloud-tpu)
 -   [GitHub](https://github.com/tensorflow/tpu)

+## I'm ready to publish - how can I acknowledge the program?

+Thanks for asking - we'd recommend "Research supported with Cloud TPUs from Google's TensorFlow Research Cloud (TFRC)" or similar.

 ## Can I have more?

 Our goal is to accelerate open machine learning research.
 If you have a proposal